Last Updated: 11/01/23

 To improve your search rankings, there are more than on-page SEO requirements to take into consideration.

 Backlink/Inbound links are also important.
 When another website links to your website, this is an example of a backlink.
 High domain authority backlinks can be great for helping you move up in SERPs.
-If your SEO audit shows a toxic backlink, you can go to Google Search Console to submit a list of “Disavow” backlinks.
+If your SEO audit shows a toxic backlink from a spammy website, you can go to Google Search Console to submit a list of “Disavow” backlinks.

 Backlinks are considered off-page SEO because it’s an improvement for which you have to do work “off the website.”